 An example with an acceptable format is the following:

 >> Enter initial prey function U0(X,Y) 0.2*exp(-(X.^2+Y.^2)) >> Enter initial predator function V0(X,Y) 1.0We can also define functions in a piecewise fashion.
 For example, with Omega=[-500,500]2, in order to choose an initial prey density of 0.2 within the circle with radius 10 and center (-50,200), and a density of 0.01 elsewhere on Omega we input the following:

 >> Enter initial predator function V0(X,Y) 0.2*(((X+50).^2+(Y-200).^2)<100)+0.01*(((X+50).^2+(Y-200).^2)>=100)

-FD_PREDATOR_PREY, a MATLAB program which solves a pair of predator prey ODE's using a finite difference approximation.
+fd_predator_prey, a MATLAB code which solves a pair of predator prey ODE's using a finite difference approximation.

-FD1D_PREDATOR_PREY, a MATLAB program which uses finite differences to solve a 1D predator prey problem.
+fd1d_predator_prey, a MATLAB code which uses finite differences to solve a 1D predator prey problem.